stevecrossin/What-Can-I-Cook-Xamarin-iOS/README.md

 Images in the app are either under a free license, or has been purchased under commercial license.
 All details are in licences.txt inside the WhatCanICook folder.

-Unless explicit permission is given, all source code, images, and other content in this repository may not be reused for any purpose..
+Unless explicit permission is given, all source code, images, and other content in this repository may not be reused for any purpose.